Mature Masculine

 He calls himself a skeptic, but skeptics are curious.
 He's not curious about the sacred—he's defended against it.
 His rationalism isn't inquiry; it's a wall built to keep out the thing that once hurt him.

 Watch him in moments of awe—a birth, a death, a sunset that stops him cold.
 The Space Cadet emerges—open, hungry for meaning, desperate for connection to something greater.
-He hasn't killed his spirituality; he's buried it.
-The Space Cadet has been there all along.
+He hasn't killed his spirituality; he buried it.

 The Infidel heals by opening without losing his ground.
 He must see how his cynicism protects him from his own longing.
 Embracing his inner Space Cadet lets him find worldliness that serves the sacred.